Where is Gus Poyet now?

 Poyet’s reign in Spain started off badly with a 6-2 defeat to champions Barcelona but after taking eight points from their next five games his side lost four of the next five games which ultimately led to his dismissal.

-Poyet wasn’t out of football for long and in November 2016 he was appointed as the new head coach of Chinese Super League side Shanghai Shenhua.
+Once again he made a quick return to football and in November 2016 he was appointed as the new head coach of Chinese Super League side Shanghai Shenhua.

 Tasked with improving the side’s third place finish the previous season, Poyet’s side struggled for consistency and he resigned from the club in September 2017 with the team in 12th place.

-In between his managerial jobs Poyet has worked as a pundit on various TV channels including BBC, Sky and the Malaysian channel Stadium Astro.
+In between his managerial jobs Poyet has worked as a pundit on various TV channels including the BBC, Sky Television and the Malaysian channel Stadium Astro.

 Gus Poyet: Premier League Statistics